DelfsEngineering/betterforms-figma-bridge/README.md

 ### Plugin appears but nothing happens
 - Open the browser console in Figma (Figma → View → Developer Console)
 - Check for error messages
+- Make sure you have something selected in Figma

+### Preprocessing not working
+- Ensure you have a layer selected in Figma before clicking the debug button
+- Check the console for detailed error messages
+- Try disabling preprocessing in Settings and sending raw data instead

 ## 📚 Additional Resources